 Extensions, Amendments, and Penalties

 If you don’t file the necessary 1099s for the contractors that your business hires, you may face some issues.
 If you file late, you’ll have to pay $50 per late form up to 30 days, $110 per late form until Aug.
 1, and $270 per late form after that.
-If you purposely don’t file Form 1099-MISC, the fine shoots up to $550 per late form.
+If you purposely don’t file Form 1099-NEC, the fine shoots up to $550 per late form.
 These fees are subject to change.

 Businesses usually have to file their 1099s with the IRS by February 16.
 If you’re cutting it close, you can ask for an extension.
 To do this, file Form 8809 online or fill it out and mail it.
 You can send the form to:

 Ogden, UT 84201-0209

 You have until January 31 of the next calendar year to send out 1099s to your contractors.
 If you’re reported, sending these out late can carry penalties.
 But mistakes happen.
 If a contractor forgets to include income on their tax return, they can amend it by using Form 1040-X with the IRS.
 This form can be filed online or by mail.
 However, the address it needs to be sent to varies depending on the state where the business is located.

 It’s important to note that the pandemic has thrown lots of things off their regular schedule.
 Check the IRS website for updates on extensions and other COVID-19 changes.